How do accreditation organizations use health records?

 Accreditation organizations may see improved quality of care, fewer preventable health problems, reduced hospitalizations, and lower costs due to medical home concepts like providing integrated care.
 The EHR can help accreditation organizations review whether or not a clinic’s staff is using these techniques and, if not, why that might be.

 For example, suppose an organization reviews patient records and sees that the same test has been repeated several times over a short time.
-In that case, it may assume that there were communication problems between providers who did not know what other tests had already been done.
+In that case, it may be assumed that there were communication problems between providers who did not know what other tests had already been done.

-This could indicate poor care coordination and point to the need for better integration in the medical home model.
+This could indicate poor care coordination and suggest better integration in the medical home model.

 An electronic health record typically includes information about when a doctor has scheduled an online video session, what it entails, and the order in which patients need to do things like downloading software or completing other steps beforehand.